Webulux

 Inspect request origins, execution timing, and console warnings.
 A massive red flag is a script firing requests to app endpoints that no longer exist in your store environment.
 Another obvious sign is a script loading globally on every page even though its specific functionality (like a product review widget) is only needed on one specific template.

 You must cross-reference your currently installed apps with the actual snippets, embeds, and Liquid references hardcoded into your theme files.
 Clicking "Uninstall" in the Shopify dashboard rarely removes the underlying code.
+The exact steps for doing this safely, including what to look for in the network waterfall and how to count your requests against a clean baseline, are in Items 9 through 12 of the Shopify CRO checklist.

 Side by side comparison of dirty Shopify theme code with ghost scripts versus clean optimized code